Here are my favorite, littlest-known, most useful, or most outlandish bits of advice from the pages of Bicycle School.

 Make sure the frame has room for 28 mm tires, preferably larger.

-Size the bike by the size of the cockpit.
+Size the bike by the size of the effective top tube.

 Spend at least $1800.